syncfusion/ej2-react-docs/src/charts/chart/polar-radar.md

 To render a polar series, use series [`type`](../api/chart/series/#type) as `Polar` and inject `PolarSeries` module into services

+To get start quickly with React Polar and Radar Charts, you can check on this video:

+`youtube:6kn9dCOla0c`

 ### Draw Types

 Polar drawType property is used to change the series plotting type to line, column, area, range column,